Get help finding somewhere to live if you're homeless and an European Union (EU) citizen, and have nowhere to stay.

 - tell you about local services that could provide practical help

-You can apply as homeless to your council if you're homeless or at risk of losing your home within 8 weeks.
+You can ask the council for help if you're homeless or at risk of losing your home within 8 weeks.
+This includes if your landlord gives you a valid section 21 notice that expires in the next 8 weeks.

-The council will check if you meet immigration and residence conditions.
+To qualify for help, you need to meet immigration and residence conditions.
 The council call this being 'eligible for assistance'.
+They'll check this before they decide what help to offer you.

 Challenge a council decision